Azure/azure-functions-devops-build/README.md

 ## Samples

-See samples by looking at tests or viewing `az functionapp devops-build -h`.
+See samples by looking at tests or viewing the az-cli functionapp devops-build module.

+## Testing

+Several things need to be setup before you can run the tests:
+1. You need to be signed into the az cli.
+You can do this by using `az login`.
+2. Since this directly deploys to azure functions you need to create an azure functions functionapp using the azure portal.
+Make sure you record the details of the subscription name, project name, application type and storage name
+3.

+To run the tests you need to first setup the config file in the tests file.
+Follow the instructions in there and then run `python -m unittest discover`

 ## Contributing